IBM/iot-analytics-anomaly/README.md

 <img src="https://i.imgur.com/PMqMOnd.png">
 </p>

 Click on the "Service Credentials" section.
-Copy and paste the generated credentials, and place them into a file in the root directory of this project titled "wml_credentials.json".
+Copy and paste the generated credentials, and place them into a file in the `credentials` directory of this project as `wml_credentials.json`.
 <p align="center">
 <img src="https://i.imgur.com/HpB3x7T.png"/>
 </p>